waldo2188/OpenIdConnectProvider/src/Waldo/OpenIdConnect/ProviderBundle/Resources/doc/Configuration.md

 Relying Party
 -------------
-One of the Reliyin Party working with this OpenID Connect provider is (OpenID Connect Relying Party Bundle)[https://github.com/waldo2188/OpenIdConnectRelyingPartyBundle]
+One of the Relyin Party working with this OpenID Connect provider is (OpenID Connect Relying Party Bundle)[https://github.com/waldo2188/OpenIdConnectRelyingPartyBundle]

 URIs